Support for residents during Covid-19

 There are several Covid-19 support volunteer groups working across the District to help vulnerable residents.
 Contact details for each group can be found here.

-There is a wide range of support provided by W3RT to the local community.
+There is a wide range of support provided by W3RT to the local community through the Wellbeing Hub.
 This includes support to vulnerable and isolated adults through regular wellbeing calls.
 Providing advice to the local Covid area support groups.
-Coordinating personal shopping and dog walking.
-For help and advice complete a request support form.
+Coordinating personal food shopping, collecting prescriptions and dog walking for people who are shielding or isolating.

 Anyone currently using a social care service should expect that to continue.
 If you encounter issues you should speak to your current care provider first or call Hertfordshire Adult Social Services on 0300 123 4042 for other urgent care needs.